peter88213/novelyst/docs/de/help/file_menu.md

 - You can lock the project with **Datei > Sperren** or **Ctrl-L**.
 The project is saved when modified.

 The project lock status is persistent.
-This is achieved von automatically creating a lock file named `.LOCK.<project name>.yw7#`.
+This is achieved by automatically creating a lock file named `.LOCK.<project name>.yw7#`.
 If you delete this file while *novelyst* is not running, the project will be unlocked upon next start.